Semidefinite games: Semidefinite games with many Nash equilibria

-Nash equilibria, because we can also use the zero matrix as $2 \times 2$ block within a strategy as long as not all the blocks are the zero matrix.
-Hence, the number of Nash equilibria of $G_n$ is
+\begin{proof} Using the Block Lemma~\ref{le:block-constr}, we obtain $ 6^{n/2} - 1 = \sqrt{6}^n -1 $ Nash equilibria, because we can also use the zero matrix as $2 \times 2$ block within a strategy as long as not all the blocks are the zero matrix.
+Outside of the $2 \times 2$-diagonal blocks, the entries of these Nash equilibria are zero.
+Those entries can be chosen arbitrarily as long as the positive semidefiniteness constraint on the strategy is satisfied, without losing the equilibrium property.
+As a consequence, the Nash equilibria are not isolated.
+It remains to show that the $\sqrt{6}^n -1$ Nash equilibria obtained from the Block Lemma belong to distinct connected components.

+For each Nash equilibrium $(X,Y)$, consider the diagonal $2 \times 2$-blocks of the strategies.
+In each block, we have one of the five types from Example~\ref{ex:5nasheq} or the block is the zero matrix.
+We associate a type $p(X,Y) \in \{0, \ldots, 5\}^{n}$ to each Nash equilibria which gives the type in each of the $n/2$ blocks of $X$ and in each of the $n/2$ blocks of $Y$.

+Any two of the $\sqrt{6}^n-1$ Nash equilibria coming from the Block Lemma have distinct types.
+By restricting to the diagonal blocks, this implies that the $6^{n/2}-1$ Nash equilibria belong to distinct connected components. \end{proof}

 Asymptotically, we obtain more Nash equilibria than in the Quint and Shubik construction of bimatrix games \cite{QuiShy-conj-97} and also more Nash equilibria than in von Stengel's construction of bimatrix games \cite{von-stengel-1999}, because there the number is $0.949 \cdot 2.414^n/\sqrt{n}$ asymptotically.